-A student requesting cancellation more than three (3) business days after executing the enrollment agreement and making an initial payment, but before the first day of class is entitled to a refund of all money paid, excluding any non-refundable fees, and less a cancelation fee equal to 20% of the total course tuition cost.
+A student requesting cancellation more than three (3) business days after executing the enrollment agreement and making an initial payment, but before the first day of class is entitled to a refund of all money paid, excluding any non-refundable fees, and less a cancellation fee of \$600.

 A student who withdraws from a course after the commencement of classes will have their refund calculated according to the table below.
 No refunds will be given after the 8th week of the term.

-For the purpose of refund calculation, a week shall be considered completed if a student has attended one day of class in a given week.
-Refund eligibility will be determined by the date a written and signed withdrawal request is received by the school.
+For the purpose of refund calculation, a week shall be considered completed if a student has attended/been marked present one (1) day of class during a given week.
+(Ex.
+A student who attends one (1) class on Monday of "Week 8" and requests a withdrawal on Wednesday will no longer be eligible for a refund as the week will be considered completed.
+The week of withdrawal will then default to "Week 9" where no refund is applicable.)